nuxeo-sandbox/nuxeo-kibana-demo/README.md

 ```

 * Edit the apache configuration files in nuxeo-kibana4-demo/apache:
-  * set ServerName with your actual domain name: in the file, replace `host` with the name of the prospect, typically
+  * In each file, replace `myhost` with the name for your server
-  * Make sure the Kibana URL is enabled in Route53
+  * Tip: Make sure the Kibana URL is enabled in Route53

-* Create a kibana user in apache
+* Create a kibana user for apache

 ```
 sudo apt-get install apache2-utils